Vichea-collab/Midnight_Survival_Shooter/README.md

 - Tests: Unity Test Framework is enabled (`com.unity.test-framework`).
 Add Play Mode or Edit Mode tests under `Assets/Tests` if you create coverage.

 ## License and Credits
-- Project code and assets here are licensed under the MIT License (see `LICENSE`).
+- Project code and assets here are licensed under the MIT License.
-- “Survival Shooter” original content by Unity Technologies under Apache 2.0; full third-party notices live in `THIRDPARTY`.